FloatingArrayDesign/FAModel/famodel/ontology/README.md

           - [  taut-poly_1,  300 ,    suction 1,   0 ]
 ```

-### Mooring line configurations
+### Mooring Line Configurations

 The mooring line configurations lists the segment lengths and line types that make up each mooring line.
 Each line has a name that can then be specified
 as the MooringConfigID in the mooring systems section.
 Each line contains a list of sections that details the line section type and length.
 The line type name
-connects to information in the mooring line section properties.
+connects to information in the mooring [line section properties](#mooring-line-section-properties).
 Additionally, each line has an optional input which can list the
-ID of a connection type.
-The connection could be an H-link or buoy.
+ID of a [connector type](#mooring-connectors), such as an H-link or buoy.
 This information allows the weight and buoyancy of the connections to be included
 in the model.
 There is also a True/False options for whether the section length is adjustable.

 Each configuration also has an attachment input.
 This
 attachment generally provides information on the platform connection.
 The attachment information includes a type, which could be fairlead or padeye.
 Additionally, the attachment specifies the x,y,z coordinates of the relative position on the platform.
 This is neccessary to account for the
 fairlead radius of a specific platform.
 The attachment coordinates are rotated, depending on the line heading in the mooring systems section.